rowanmoul/ArchSecureDualBoot/README.md

 ## Unlocking LUKS Automatically with TPM 2.0

+> Please note that all file extensions used in this section with `tpm2_` commands are purely for readability.

 ### Mount a Ramfs as a working directory
 It's always a good idea to use a ramfs when generating keys.
 Refer above in the optional section about generating a master key to see how to mount a ramfs, or use the same one if you didn't unmount it.
 The following sections assume this ramfs as your working directory.